Technology is a massive part of our lives, and it’s all thanks to IoT.

 1. In 2016, attackers used the Mirai malware on networked devices running Linux OS.
 The malware targeted consumer IoT devices that were always online, such as home routers and IP cameras.

 2. Mirai malware was also used in one of the most significant Distributed Denial of Service (DDoS) attacks ever.
 Hackers targeted the French cloud computing website OVH, and American DNS provider Dyn a few months after.

 Knowing that IoT devices are targets of cyber attacks, how can consumers and businesses stay secure in an always-connected world?

-The task first falls on IoT device manufacturers to include security in all phases of their design development.
+The first task falls on IoT device manufacturers to include security in all design development phases.
 These security protocols need to have regular updates until such time that the device is obsolete and needs replacement.